-PCB industry's current situation in China
+PCB Industry in China

-At present, there are about 2,500 PCB manufacturers in the China mainland, PCB industry is mainly distributed in the Pearl River Delta, the Yangtze River Delta, and the Bohai Rim, where there centralize the large component markets, good transportation conditions, and water and electricity conditions.
+At present, there are about 2,500 PCB manufacturers in the China mainland, PCB industry in china is mainly distributed in the Pearl River Delta, the Yangtze River Delta, and the Bohai Rim, where there centralize the large component markets, good transportation conditions, and water and electricity conditions.

 Why the PCB industry will continue to transfer to China mainland?

 1.Lower overall cost and higher management efficiency

 First, although China's demographic dividend is coming to an end, the labor cost is still lower than that of Japan, South Korea, Taiwan, and even lower than that of Europe and the United States.